Head-to-head · Comparison

 | Description | Rust-native AI agent framework for Solana | AI-powered Solana trading bot with smart execution |

 While ARC (rig) (AI Agents) and Bloom (Trading Bots) serve different primary purposes, users often consider both when building their Solana toolkit.
-Neither has a clear community advantage, so your decision should be feature-driven.
+ARC (rig) has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — ARC (rig) is free to start and Bloom is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.